Guillermo Castro (soldier): Americans arrive: The Gold Rush and the subsequent land rush

 The long-simmering quarrels Castro initiated over rancho boundaries with his neighbors the Estudillos and Sotos dragged the rancho patenting process out for years.
 Castro reportedly spent his money lavishly, a form of conspicuous consumption common among the California rancheros.
 The county imposed new property taxes starting in 1850 which amounted to 1-2% of assessed value.
 California was hit by a flood and two years of drought that devastated cattle ranching throughout the state.
 Starting in December 1861, forty-three days of rain turned California's valleys into lakes, rivers tore entire towns away.
 In northern California, heavy rains mixed with warm temperatures, melting the snowpack in the Sierras.
 The wet weather reached its crescendo with the Great Flood of January 1862, which was caused by the most intense "Pineapple Express" storm ever observed in California.
 The unprecedented flood was followed by two years of drought with half the average rainfall.
 The sun baked the earth, the grass shriveled, and the cattle died "as if they were poisoned".
 Relentless wildfires followed in the summer of 1865 to top off the natural disaster trifecta.
 The sequential catastrophes put the final nails in the coffin of the Mexican cattle industry throughout California.

-Castro started selling land in 1854, ultimately transferring a total of at least 1525 acres to thirteen people: In Castro Valley—Zachariah Hughes, William Mattox, Serril Corey and William Knox; in Hayward—William Hayward, George Brown; in Ashland—John Lewelling and Robert Farrelly; as well as S. W. Champlain, Matthias Jewett, Jesse Billings, Amelia Smith and Charles Whitmore.
+Castro started selling land in 1854, ultimately transferring a total of at least 1,525 acre to thirteen people: In Castro Valley—Zachariah Hughes, William Mattox, Serril Corey and William Knox; in Hayward—William Hayward, George Brown; in Ashland—John Lewelling and Robert Farrelly; as well as S. W. Champlain, Matthias Jewett, Jesse Billings, Amelia Smith and Charles Whitmore.
 But it was far too little, too late.